Rock-it-science/job-ad-analysis/README.md

 ## What's not here

+ - Continue scraping to reach 10'000 ads
  - Manually code list of results to remove non-skills
     - I also need to re-write many to be grammatically correct as lemmatization will make many phrases sound weird (problem solve vs. problem solving for example)
- - Separate final results by search term
+ - Separate/compare final results by job title
  - Create visualizations of results
  - Write report on results